Why Study History?

 Trip Coordinated, organized by College directors.

 Elizabethtown College students and alumni have the opportunity to travel overseas this spring with “Brethren Missionaries in China: A Heritage of Peacemaking.”
-This new study-abroad occasion has been spearheaded by Director of the Young Center for Anabaptist and Pietist Studies Jeff Bach and Director of the Center for Global Understanding and Peacemaking and Professor of History David Kenley.
+This new study-abroad occasion has been spearheaded by Director of the Young Center for Anabaptist and Pietist Studies Jeff Bach and Director of the Center for Global Understanding and Peacebuilding and Professor of History David Kenley.
 In May, travelers will explore Beijing’s Great Wall, Xi’an’s Terracotta Warriors and Shanxi’s Brethren missionary sites among other must-see locations.
 For current students, the experience counts as four history credits and fulfills the cross-cultural Signature Learning Experience.

 “It’ll be really cool for our students to see our alumni and how they respond to these sites.”

 Everything has a Story

 Obtaining an undergraduate degree in History can prepare you for a variety of career opportunities and a host of transferable skills in research, professional writing, and critical thinking that are consistently in high demand.
 When paired with a second major or minor, a world of opportunities opens up.
 That's why so many of our history majors choose to double major or minor in another academic area.

 A degree in history can lead to careers in:

 Learn more about majoring in history.